Proglang-TypeScript/dts-auto-generate/notes.md

 [NL2Type: Inferring JavaScript Function Types from Natural Language Information](https://ieeexplore.ieee.org/document/8811893) uses parameter names, function names and documentation (comments) to infer types.

+PT here is a thought:

+* the problem is to translate the type inference problem into a setting usable for machine learning; i.e. we need to translate the problem into a vector of numbers and we need training data to establish ground truth
+* now: take a module which comes with a declaration file on Definitely Typed (DT), generate some sample inputs based on the declared types (IIRC this functionality is essentially provided by TSCheck)
+* new element: trace the interactions of input value with type T and record which operations are applied to that value.
+* this results for each x:T in a **vector** with one entry for each operation (which operations are most telling is TBD; accessing object properties might have to be handled separately, things could be normalized by mapping property names to some standard names)
+* doing this for many DT modules results in many such vectors for each type T --> this is our training data
+* based on this select and train the proper neural net
+* for a new module, we obtain the set of interactions on each input and ask the net for the likely types!

 ### Combined "symbolic execution" and dynamic analysis

 We can build on the original dynamic analysis idea of *dts-generate*.
 We will add some way to automatically generate interesting test cases or otherwise explore the library code with good coverage.
 Based on the dynamically observed *interactions* we can infer types.